EthereumWorks/audit-sc-BitWork/audit.md

 Sets a new time-shift  value.

 Note: time-shift is recommended to be removed to eliminate the possibility of interference to the system.

+# Disclaimer of Liability
+This audit concerns only the source codes of smart contracts and should not be regarded as the approval of a platform, team or company.

+# Authors
+The audit was conducted by EthereumWorks team.
+For issues related to conducting audits and developing smart contracts please contact: - @SlavaPoe (Telegram), - v.poskonin, MousePo (Skype).